Khoa-NT/hyperdiffusion_liver/README.md

 Results are saved to `experiments/hd_3D/train/yyyy_mm_dd/hh_mm_ss_hd_3D`.

+## Export segmentation from 3D Slicer

+We provide a script to export the segmentation from 3D Slicer automatically for selected organs in TotalSegmentator.
+Please check out the repository [slicer_liver_export](https://github.com/Khoa-NT/slicer_liver_export) for more details.

 ## Acknowledgments
 We thank the authors of the following works for their open-source implementation:
 - [HyperDiffusion](https://github.com/Rgtemze/HyperDiffusion)